venkatesupunugupati/CodingPuzzles/README.md

   For each multiple of 3, print "Fizz" instead of the number
   For each multiple of 5, print "Buzz" instead of the number
   For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number

+## 3. Leet Code Problems
+  Solutions to Some of the Leet Code Problems